ianallannz/vote/about.md

 ### Fairness, care, high expectations

-After a bloody hard degree in computing and mathematical sciences, my early working years were alongside teachers.
+After dux at school and a bloody hard degree in computing and mathematical sciences, my early working years were alongside teachers.
 It has shaped my deepest political value: fairness.

-**In life, combining a fair go, high expectations, and supporting those in our care to go beyond the possible, is what it's all about.**
+**Combining a fair go, high expectations, and supporting those in our care to go beyond the possible is what it's all about.**

 ### Loyalty, strategic thinking, commercial acumen